-Eliminating tangible causes of unresponsive iPhone touchscreen
+Eliminating tangible causes of unresponsive iPhone touchscreen not working

 You may begin to troubleshoot your device if the symptom continues even after complying with the aforesaid requisites.